Louis Raymond (horticulturalist): Career

-After thirty-some years as a garden designer & board president, Raymond balances his horticultural calling as an estate gardener with responsibilities as Development Director for the Keys Shakespeare Company, which he recently co-founded in Key West, Florida, with his husband, Richard Ericson.

-In his horticultural career, Raymond was also active in many flowershows.
+In his horticultural career, Raymond has been active in many flowershows.
 He was the show designer—the head of exhibition gardens—for the Boston flowershow for six years, when it was under the auspices of the Massachusetts Horticultural Society.
 He has judged at the Boston, Philadelphia, and Worcester flowershows.
 He has exhibited at the Newport, Rhode Island, and Providence, Rhode Island, flowershows.
 He lectured widely on horticulture, the history of garden and landscape design and their intersection with popular culture, and his own projects and personal gardens.

-Works
+Works & Press

 In a feature in The Providence Journal, Louis & his personal gardens were introduced in advance of their being featured as a studio tour for the September 2016 edition of Design Week.
 Louis provided commentary as well as pictures of plants from his own garden for a June 12, 2014 feature by The Washington Post garden writer, Adrian Higgins, on gardening so as not to attract bees.
 One of his projects in Rhode Island was featured in the July/August, 2013 issue of Design New England.
 One of his projects in Connecticut was the subject of a feature in the September/October, 2012 issue of Design New England.
 Another of his projects in Connecticut was the subject of a feature in the June, 2012 issue of Good Housekeeping.
 One of his projects in New York City was featured in USA Today in 2002.

 An oceanfront project in New England was a House & Garden (magazine) cover story.

 A project in Providence, Rhode Island, was featured in Metropolitan Home.
 One of his country-house projects was featured in the same magazine in 2001.

 Design New England has published two features on Raymond's own gardens.

 A designer showhouse project was featured in The Boston Globe in 2001.
 The showhouse garden was a collaboration with noted found object sculptor Jill Nooney, creator of Bedrock Gardens, in Lee, New Hampshire.